dwhjames/datomisca/doc/getstarted.md

 Datomic.transact(txData: TraversableOnce[TxData])(implicit conn: Connection, ec: ExecutionContext): Future[TxReport]
 ```

-As as you can see, it just accepts transaction data and returns a `Future[TxReport]`.
+As you can see, it accepts a collection of transaction data and returns a `Future[TxReport]`.

 > If you are unfamilar with Scala Future, then consult [this overview](http://docs.scala-lang.org/overviews/core/futures.html).

-So let's insert our schema into Datomic:
+So let's transact our schema into Datomic:

 ```scala
 Datomic.transact(PersonSchema.txData) flatMap { tx =>